cmarincia/ketansingh.me/content/posts/llvm.md

 %a.addr = alloca i32
 ```

-This instruction allocates space for a 32 bit signed integer on the stack.
+This instruction allocates space for a 32-bit signed integer on the stack.
 The pointer is stored in the register `%a.addr`.

 ### `store`